paulfioravanti/paulfioravanti.github.io/_posts/2021-09-04-plover-for-the-record.md

 ### Witnesses

-For example, some common words and phrases that begin an answer from witnesses
+Some common words and phrases that begin an answer from witnesses are:
-are:

 - Affirmative statements: "Yes.", "Yes, sir.", "Yeah.", "Correct.", "Right.", "Sure.", "Uh-huh."